NBumgardner/FlixelTut/README.md

 # FlixelTut
 This dungeon crawler video game is my hand-coded version of a [HaxeFlixel tutorial](http://haxeflixel.com/documentation/tutorial/).

-I completed sections 1-12 and documented each function.
+I completed sections 1-12, half of section 13, and documented each function.
 For the 2-3 files I was asked to copy: I made a note in the commit, read over the copied code, and fixed any typos I found.

 ## Build Steps